abpframework/abp/docs/en/Module-Development-Basics.md

 }
 ````

-See Configuration (TODO: link) document for more about the configuration system.
+See [Configuration document](Configuration.md) for more about the configuration system.

 #### Pre & Post Configure Services